mesosphere-backup/ansible-dcos/docs/INSTALL_GCP.md

 gcp_compute_subnetwork_private = "10.64.4.0/22"
 # Inbound Master Access
 admin_cidr = "0.0.0.0/0"

-# Uncomment the line below if you want short living cheap cluster for testing
-#gcp_scheduling_preemptible = "true"
 ```

 You can plan the profile with Terraform while referencing: